ERnsTL/flowd/flowd-rs/README.md

 * TODO spec has connection metadata: what is "route" used for? doc says: "Route identifier of a graph edge"
 * TODO spec has connection metadata: is "schema" used for validating the passing data against a schema, therefore allowing enforcing well-formed data to pass over this edge?
 Can it also be used to find matching components, which are known to have compatible data schema on this schema, so that the output and input data is compatible like GStreamer does this component matching with MIME types?
 * TODO spec has connection metadata: what is "secure" used for? doc says: "Whether edge data should be treated as secure" what does that mean?
+* TODO spec defines graph.inports and graph.outports as objects/hashmaps but graph.groups are suddenly an array of objects (which contain the property "name") - seems inconsistent.
+Intentional?
+An array provides an ordered set, does the order of the groups matter?